 What are the best things to do in Venice for a first trip?

 Start with St. Mark’s Basilica, the Doge’s Palace, a Grand Canal vaporetto ride, and time around Rialto.
-Then add either a gondola or a quieter district such as Cannaregio or Dorsoduro.
-That combination gives you both symbolic Venice and a more livable version of the city.
+Then add either a gondola, San Giorgio Maggiore, or a quieter district such as Cannaregio or Dorsoduro.
+That combination gives you symbolic Venice, water-level Venice, and a more livable version of the city.

 Is a gondola ride in Venice actually worth it?